Color quantization: Median cut

-A number of other much less frequently used methods have been invented that use entirely different approaches.
+K-means

 The Local K-means algorithm, conceived by Oleg Verevka in 1995, is designed for use in windowing systems where a core set of "reserved colors" is fixed for use by the system and many images with different color schemes might be displayed simultaneously.
 It is a post-clustering scheme that makes an initial guess at the palette and then iteratively refines it.

 In the early days of color quantization, the k-means clustering algorithm was deemed unsuitable because of its high computational requirements and sensitivity to initialization.
 In 2011, M. Emre Celebi reinvestigated the performance of k-means as a color quantizer.
 He demonstrated that an efficient implementation of k-means outperforms a large number of color quantization methods.

 Portrait of Ada Lovelace - Faithful representation and several versions processed by k-means color-quantization.